 - B. "Cyberbullying" means bullying using technology or other electronic communication, including, but not limited to, a transfer of a sign, signal, writing, image, sound, or data, including a post on a social network Internet website or forum, transmitted through a computer, cell phone, or other electronic device.
-The term applies to prohibited conduct which occurs on school premises, on school district property, at school functions or activities, on school transportation, or on school computers, networks, forums, and mailing lists, or off school premises to the extent that it substantially and materially disrupts student learning or the school environment. - C. "Immediately" means as soon as possible but in no event longer than 24 hours. - D. "Intimidating, threatening, abusive, or harmful conduct" means, but is not limited to, conduct that does the following: - a. causes physical harm to a student or a student's property or causes a student to be in reasonable fear of harm to person or property; - b. under Minnesota common law, violates a student's reasonable expectation of privacy, defames a student, or constitutes intentional infliction of emotional distress against a student; or - c. is directed at any student or students, including those based on a person's actual or perceived race, ethnicity, color, creed, religion, national origin, immigration status, sex, marital status, familial status, socioeconomic status, physical appearance, sexual orientation including gender identity and expression, academic status related to student performance, disability, or status with regard to public assistance, age, or any additional characteristic defines in the Minnesota Human Rights Act (MHRA).
-However, prohibited conduct need not be based on any particular characteristic defined in this paragraph or the MHRA. - E. "On school premises, on school district property, at school functions or activities, or on school transportation" means all school district buildings, school grounds, and school property or property immediately adjacent to school grounds, school bus stops, school buses, school vehicles, school contracted vehicles, or any other vehicles approved for school district purposes, the area of entrance or departure from school grounds, premises, or events, and all school-related functions, school- sponsored activities, events, or trips.
+The term applies to prohibited conduct which occurs on school premises, on school district property, at school functions or activities, on school transportation, or on school computers, networks, forums, and mailing lists, or off school premises to the extent that it substantially and materially disrupts student learning or the school environment. - C. "Immediately" means as soon as possible but in no event longer than 24 hours.

+- D. "Intimidating, threatening, abusive, or harmful conduct" means, but is not limited to, conduct that does the following: - 1. causes physical harm to a student or a student's property or causes a student to be in reasonable fear of harm to person or property; - under Minnesota common law, violates a student's reasonable expectation of privacy, defames a student, or constitutes intentional infliction of emotional distress against a student; or - 3. is directed at any student or students, including those based on a person's actual or perceived race, ethnicity, color, creed, religion, national origin, immigration status, sex, marital status, familial status, socioeconomic status, physical appearance, sexual orientation including gender identity and expression, academic status related to student performance, disability, or status with regard to public assistance, age, or any additional characteristic defines in the Minnesota Human Rights Act (MHRA).
+However, prohibited conduct need not be based on any particular characteristic defined in this paragraph or the MHRA. - E. "Malicious and sadistic conduct" means creating a hostile learning environment by acting with the intent to cause harm by intentionally injuring another without just cause or reason or engaging in extreme or excessive cruelty or delighting in cruelty. - F. "On school premises, on school district property, at school functions or activities, or on school transportation" means all school district buildings, school grounds, and school property or property immediately adjacent to school grounds, school bus stops, school buses, school vehicles, school contracted vehicles, or any other vehicles approved for school district purposes, the area of entrance or departure from school grounds, premises, or events, and all school-related functions, school-sponsored activities, events, or trips.
 School district property also may mean a student's walking route to or from school for purposes of attending school or school-related functions, activities, or events.
-While prohibiting bullying at these locations and events, the school district does not represent that it will provide supervision or assume liability at these locations and events. - F. "Prohibited conduct" means bullying or cyberbullying as defined in this policy or retaliation or reprisal for asserting alleging, reporting, or providing information about such conduct or knowingly making a false report about bullying. - G. "Remedial response" means a measure to stop and correct prohibited conduct, prevent prohibited conduct from recurring, and protect, support, and intervene on behalf of a student who is the target or victim of prohibited conduct. - H. "Student" means a student enrolled in a public school or a charter school.
+While prohibiting bullying at these locations and events, the school district does not represent that it will provide supervision or assume liability at these locations and events. - G. "Prohibited conduct" means bullying, cyberbullying, malicious and sadistic conduct, sexual exploitation, or retaliation or reprisal for asserting alleging, reporting, or providing information about such conduct or knowingly making a false report about prohibited conduct. - H. "Remedial response" means a measure to stop and correct prohibited conduct, prevent prohibited conduct from recurring, and protect, support, and intervene on behalf of a student who is the target or victim of prohibited conduct. - I. "Student" means a student enrolled in a public school or a charter school.